Kukulkan14/ECE287FINAL/BulletedReport.md

 ### CRUMBLE
 An ending screen.
 The user will have to flip the reset switch if they want to play again.
 This ending is a win for the user as they pass the exam with a D+.
 ### DEAD
-An ending screen.
+- An ending screen.
 The user will have to flip the reset switch if they want to play again.
 This ending is a win for the user as they pass the exam with an A.
 ### EXAM
+- You are playing counterstrike 2 when you receive an Email from Dr. Jamieson.
+It is the 287 exam!
+  - 1 Do it now
+  - 2 Do it later
+  - 3 Do it never
-An option screen.
+- An option screen.
 This is the official start of the game.
 The user is presented with three options.
 If button 1 is pressed, "NOW" will be displayed.
 If button 2 is pressed, "TWO_DAYS" will be displayed.
 If button 3 is pressed, "NEVER" will be displayed.
 When button 4 is pressed, there will be no change to the display.
 ### FIRE
-An ending screen.
+- An ending screen.
 The user will have to flip the reset switch if they want to play again.
 This ending is a win for the user as they pass the exam with an A+.
 ### FOOD
-An option screen.
+- An option screen.
 The user is presented with four options.
 If buttons 1 or 3 are pressed, "SINK" will be displayed.
 If buttons 2 or 4 are pressed, "PUT_OUT" will be displayed.
 ### GAMER
-An ending screen.
+- An ending screen.
 The user will have to flip the reset switch if they want to play again.
 This ending is up to the user for interpretation as they fail the exam but pass at life with an F+.
 ### GIVE_UP
-An ending screen.
+- An ending screen.
 The user will have to flip the reset switch if they want to play again.
 This ending is a lose for the user as they fail the exam with an F.
 ### NEVER
-An ending screen.
+- An ending screen.
 The user will have to flip the reset switch if they want to play again.
 This ending is a lose for the user as they fail the exam with an F.
 ### NO_FOOD
-An ending screen.
+- An ending screen.
 The user will have to flip the reset switch if they want to play again.
 This ending is considered a win for the user as they barely pass the exam with a D-.
 ### NO_PRINT
-An option screen.
+- An option screen.
 The user is presented with four options.
 If buttons 1 or 3 are pressed, "DEAD" will be displayed.
 If buttons 2 or 4 are pressed, "ALIVE" will be displayed.
 ### NOW
+- You decide to be responsible and start the exam.
+As you load the file, you see your printer.
+It has been a while since it's last use.
-A continue screen.
+- A continue screen.
 When any button is pressed, "NOW_2" will be displayed.
 ### NOW_2
+- Do you print out the exam?
+  - 1 No, I'm not a caveman!
+  - 2 Yes, the printer must be used.
+  - 3 No, ink is too expensive!
+  - 4 Yes, kill some trees!
-An option screen.
+- An option screen.
 The user is presented with four options.
 If buttons 1 or 3 are pressed, "NO_PRINT" will be displayed.
 If buttons 2 or 4 are pressed, "PRINT" will be displayed.
 ### ONE_DAY
-An option screen.
+- An option screen.
 The user is presented with two options.
 If button 1 is pressed, "ZERO_DAYS" will be displayed.
 If button 2 is pressed, "NOW" will be displayed.
 If buttons 3 or 4 are pressed, there will be no change to the display.
 ### PRESSURE
-An option screen.
+- An option screen.
 The user is presented with two options.
 If button 1 is pressed, "CRUMBLE" will be displayed.
 If button 2 is pressed, "SURPRISE" will be displayed.
 If buttons 3 or 4 are pressed, there will be no change to the display.
 ### PRINT
-An option screen.
+- An option screen.
 The user is presented with four options.
 If buttons 1 or 3 are pressed, "FOOD" will be displayed.
 If buttons 2 or 4 are pressed, "NO_FOOD" will be displayed.
 ### PUT_OUT
-An option screen.
+- An option screen.
 The user is presented with two options.
 If button 1 is pressed, "ALT_NOW" will be displayed.
 If button 2 is pressed, "GIVE_UP" will be displayed.
 If buttons 3 or 4 are pressed, there will be no change to the display.
 ### SINK
-A continue screen.
+- A continue screen.
 When any button is pressed, "FIRE" will be displayed.
 ### START
+- Welcome!
+When you see ^ press any button to continue.
-A continue screen.
+- A continue screen.
 The first screen of the game.
 It informs the user of the symbol used to indicate a continue screen.
 When the user presses any button, "START_2" will be displayed.
 ### START_2
+- Use the buttons on the board to make your selection.
+The order of the buttons is as follows from left to right 4 3 2 1
-A continue screen.
+- A continue screen.
 This screen is the second part of the starting screens and informs the user of the correlation between the buttons on the DE2-115 board and the options presented.
 When the user presses any button, "EXAM" will be displayed.
 ### SURPRISE
-An ending screen.
+- An ending screen.
 The user will have to flip the reset switch if they want to play again.
 This ending is a win for the user as they pass the exam with a B+.
 ### TWO_DAYS
-An option screen.
+- An option screen.
 The user is presented with two options.
 If button 1 is pressed, "ONE_DAY" will be displayed.
 If button 2 is pressed, "NOW" will be displayed.
 If buttons 3 or 4 are pressed, there will be no change to the display.
 ### ZERO_DAYS
-An option screen.
+- An option screen.
 The user is presented with two options.
 If button 1 is pressed, "GAMER" will be displayed.
 If button 2 is pressed, "PRESSURE" will be displayed.
 If buttons 3 or 4 are pressed, there will be no change to the display.
 ## VGA
 ### VGA States
 NOTE: All states transition after one clock cycle in the order listed unless otherwise noted.